The 10th Mountain Division in training at Camp Hale in Colorado

 5/5 users liked the more modern aesthetics of the website

-4/5 users (all users who have used thee site before) appreciated that all of the information needed to plan a trip was on the specific hut page and there’s no longer a need to externally research
+4/5 users (all users who have used the site before) appreciated that all of the information needed to plan a trip was on the specific hut page and there’s no longer a need to research off of the huts.org page

 4/5 users had confusion with the dropdown (essentially all users who were directed to the search page)